17-Vishal/source/content/cplusplus/functions.md

 ![Functions in C++](/images/cplusplus/functions.png "Functions")

-Note : It is not necessary that every time a function will be returning something, it can also be a void function
+<b>Note :</b> It is not necessary that every time a function will be returning something, it can also be a void function

 ## Why do we need functions:
 Functions provide reusability and modularity to code i.e. instead of writing  the same piece of code multiple times we can define it once at a single place in a function.
 It makes code more readable.
 It helps to reduce the size of code and also helps to make debugging easy.